RichardOtter/RichardOtter.github.io/index.md

 A slowly growing list of forms encountered in genealogical research.

-Includes transcription and data entry ve rsions.
+Includes transcription and data entry versions.

 ## RootsMagic Helper Utilities <a name="RM%20Utilities"></a>

 I have created a set of Python scripts which provide features not found in the RootsMagic software.

-To use any or all of these helper utilities, download the zip file: [RM Utilities Suite v[n.n.n].zip](https://github.com/ricko2001/Genealogy-scripts/releases/tag/RMUtilitiesSuite_v1.0.0)

 The software utilities listed below are ones that I've "released".
 That means that I've done a reasonable amount of testing and the documentation is accurate.
 Each is documented by a ReadMe.txt file.

-They are all contained in a single zip file name "RM Utilities Suite".
+<b>They are all contained in a single zip file name "RM.Utilities.Suite.v[n.n.n].zip".

-See the [note below](https://richardotter.github.io/#ReleaseFormatChange) for why the download format has changed.
+To use any or all of these helper utilities, visit the Releases page at github.com: [RM.Utilities.Suite.v[n.n.n].zip](https://github.com/ricko2001/Genealogy-scripts/releases/tag/RMUtilitiesSuite_v1.0.1)</b>

 The download link, above, points to a "Release" page on Github.
 Look for the section at the bottom labeled "Assets".\
-You want to download the first item in the list: RM Utilities Suite v[n.n.n].zip \
+You want to download the first item in the list: RM.Utilities.Suite.v[n.n.n].zip \
 That zip file will contain most everything you need to get started.
 You will not find the items "Source code (zip)" and "Source code (tar.gzip)" useful.

+See the [note below](https://richardotter.github.io/#ReleaseFormatChange) for why the download format has changed.

 ### Media files helper utility: "TestExternalFiles" <a name="TestExternalFiles"></a>